viewdo/x-ui/packages/core/src/components/x-audio-music-load/readme.md

 * **queue**: (default) plays after the previous audio is complete or when it's requested.
 * **play**: stop any playing audio and play now, buffering be-damned.
-* **wait**: wait for an event action before playing, any currently playing audio continues.
+* **wait**: wait for an action before playing, any currently playing audio continues.

 #### Discard